 All details about Australia Awards Scholarships are contained in the Handbook.
-Bangladesh-specific information are contained in the Country Profile.
+Bangladesh-specific information is contained in the Country Profile.

 What is the timetable for applications?

-Interviews of shortlisted applicants will take place between June and July 2017.
+Interviewing of shortlisted applicants will take place between June and July 2018.

 How do I submit an application?

 How are applications assessed?

 Complete and eligible applications are assessed and ranked based on the applicant’s professional and personal qualities, academic competence and, most importantly, applicant’s potential to impact positively on development challenges in their home country.

 All provisional awardees will be subjected to recognition of prior learning (RPL) or advanced standing reviews by the relevant Australian Higher Education Institutions.
 The results of the review will determine the length of the Masters Degree that will be offered to the awardee.

 The Development Impact Plan (DIP) records how you hope to contribute to the development of Bangladesh when you return from your studies in Australia.
 It is a mandatory document for Australia Awards South and West Asia Scholarship applications and must be submitted through OASIS on or before the application deadline.

 The purpose of the DIP is to help awardees establish a link between their professional requirements (human resource gaps), the course of study in Australia and development priorities of Bangladesh.
 The DIP seeks to articulate practical and realistic tasks showing how you plan to apply the skills and knowledge gained from your studies in Australia.
 You will also need to highlight the possible constraints and the resources that you may need to implement the tasks you have identified to demonstrate their feasibility.